Dyirbal people: Encounter with Captain Cook

 Either Dyirbal collective memory, or the ingenuity of one of its last speakers, Chloe Grant, tells of an incident conserved from the Girramaygan tribe.
-Were it true it would means that they had conserved, for 200 years a clear memory of the day James Cook, sailing along the Cassowary Coast Region, set foot on the shore of the territory at what is now Cardwell, Queensland.
+Were it true, it would mean that they had conserved for 200 years a clear memory of the day James Cook, sailing along the Cassowary Coast Region, set foot on the shore of the territory at what is now Cardwell, Queensland.
 The anecdote was collected by the specialist in Australian Aboriginal languages, Robert M. W. Dixon, from his informant Chloe Grant in 1963-4.
 Chloe Grant was born of an Irish father and a Girramaygan mother in 1903, and died in 1974.
 According to her account, Cook, whom the natives took to be a spirit because of his white skin, beached his boat (warrjan, literally a log vessel or raft).
 The encounter consisted of four distinct moments: at first, Cook and members of his crew took out pipes, lit them, and offered tobacco to the tribe.
 The sight left them perplexed as they mulled the meaning of the burning object and smoke in the Europeans' mouths.
 Then Cook boiled a billy of tea and offered them a drink, which they rebuffed as just dirty water.
-At this point, Cook laid out a johnnycake on the coals of the fire he had lit, flipped it over and back till it was cooked, broke off pieces and offered to share eit with his hosts.
-The food thus prepared resembled their native walnut cakes (wila), but smelt stale and was likewise rejected.
-At this point, Cook them some boiled meat, beef, and, tasting it, they found it edible.
+At this point, Cook laid out a johnnycake on the coals of the fire he had lit, flipped it over and back until it was fully cooked, broke off pieces from it, and offered to share it with his hosts.
+The food Cook had prepared resembled their native walnut cakes (wila), but smelt stale and was thus rejected.
+At this point, Cook made them some boiled meat and beef, and tasting it, they found it edible.